-Where to next, for Australians with deafness or impaired hearing, relying on the CapTel phone and the captioning service?
+Alternatives for those with deafness or impaired hearing, relying on the CapTel phone and national captioning service

-From 1 February 2020, Captel phones will no longer be supported.
-Many relied on the captioning phone service to communicate with the outside world including their doctors, pharmacists, family, friends and care-givers.
+From 1 February 2020, Captel phones were no longer connected to the National Relay Service — read why in the Statement to the House.
+Many rely on captioning phones to communicate with the outside world including their doctors, pharmacists, family, friends, colleagues, customers and care-givers.
+Understand the need to migrate to alternatives.

-The CapTel® captioning phone works in a similar way to a regular phone but adds live captioning, sometimes known as transcription, subtitles, or voice-to-text.
+The CapTel® captioning phone worked in a similar way to a regular phone but added live captioning, sometimes known as transcription, subtitles, or voice-to-text.

-To call a friend from your Captel phone, you first press a Captions button to enable captioning, then dial your friend’s number.
-The Captel phone connects you to your friend so that you can talk, just like using a traditional phone.
-The volume is amplified so that if you have residual hearing, you can hear your friend’s voice more loudly.
+To call a friend from your phone, you would first press a Captions button to enable captioning, then dial your friend’s number.
+The phone would connect you to your friend so that you could talk, just like using a traditional phone.

-The CapTel also connects you to the captioning service, automatically.
-The captioning service transcribes everything your friend says into text, using a human relay officer assisted by a computer.
-The text is sent to your phone via your Internet connection, and appears on a small screen built into your CapTel phone.
-This enables you to read what the other person is saying.
+The phone would also connect you to the domestic captioning service, via the Internet.
+The captioning service would transcribe your friend’s voice into text, using a human relay officer, sometimes called a relay agent.
+The officer would re-read what he thought he heard into a computer (adding a delay) and then, using his keyboard, the officer would attempt to correct anything that was mis-heard or mis-captioned (adding another delay).
+The text was sent to your phone via your Internet connection, and appeared on a small screen built into the phone.
+This enabled you to read what the other person was saying.

 The captioning service is run by the National Relay Service (NRS).
-NRS is an Australian-government initiative that helps people who have hearing and/or speech impairments to make and receive calls.
+NRS is a government initiative that offers a wide variety of services to help people who have hearing and/or speech impairments to make and receive calls.

-- Direct dial: You dial the phone number of the person you want to call, and vice-versa.
-No need to call the relay officer.
+- Direct dial: You dialed the phone number of the person you wanted to call, and vice-versa.
+There was no need for you or your callers to call the relay officer (as is the case with some other systems such as TTY).

-- Accuracy: Captions are delayed but are usually quite accurate, due to the use of a trained human relay officer, as long as the speech is not too fast.
+- Accuracy: Captions were delayed but were usually quite accurate, due to the use of a trained Australian human relay officer, as long as the speech was not too fast.

-- Lack of privacy: A silent relay officer listens in to your phone calls.
+- Lack of privacy: A relay officer would listen in to your phone calls.

-- No video: The Captel phone does not allow video calling, so you’re unable to lip-read, perceive facial expressions, interpret emotional cues, use sign language or show flashcards.
-Video calling could augment captioning to provide a richer experience and help reduce social isolation.
+- No video: The Captel phone does not allow video calling, so there was no ability to lip-read, perceive facial expressions, interpret emotional cues, use sign language or show flashcards.
+Video calling could otherwise augment captioning to provide a richer, multi-mode experience, and help reduce social isolation.

-- Missed calls: If the phone rings while you’re in another room, you might miss the call.
+- Missed calls: If the phone would ring while you were in another room, you might have missed the call.

-Read why alternatives can be difficult to use
+Read why some alternatives can be difficult to use

-Teletypewriter is slower, smaller, hard to use, risky in emergencies, not NBN-ready
+Teletypewriters are slower, smaller, harder to use, risky in emergencies

 - Slow: The user must first make contact with a relay officer to arrange their call.

-- Hard to read: The screen is much smaller and shows less text, making it difficult for those with low vision, slow readers, and those who might misplace their glasses during an emergency.
+- Hard to read: The screen is much smaller, not as bright, and shows less text (1-2 lines), making it difficult for those with low vision, slow readers, and those who might misplace their glasses during an emergency.

 - Difficult to use: The TTY needs many more steps and requires re-learning — making it difficult for some older adults and those with poor dexterity or poor memory.

 - Risky in emergencies: There is a nine-step card that shows how to call emergency services.
-A different phone number is used (not 000).
-During an emergency, the user may forget the nine steps or fail to locate the card.
+A different phone number is used.
+During an emergency, the user may forget the nine steps, the number, or fail to locate the card.

 Skype with captioning